XanderStoffels/twitch-analyser/README.md

   ```

  -  Check the docker-compose.yml file and choose
    a password for the MSSQL Server.
-This password also needs to be
-   entered in the Persistor/appsettings.json connection string.
+Make sure this password is also used in the Persistor/appsettings.json connection string.

  - <details>
    <summary>Unix</summary>